-- Cut the chicken into pieces, place them in a large pot with a little butter, add the chopped onions, the chopped parsley, the minced garlic, spices, salt, and half amount of the sugar, cover, and cook on low heat.
-Some people add a glass of water, but what I recommend is to avoid adding water as much as possible since the chicken is going to simmer well in the juice of the onion (let simmer for about 1 hour).
+- place the pieces in a large pot with a little butter, add the chopped onions, chopped parsley, minced garlic, spices, salt, and half amount of the sugar, cover, and let simmer for about 1 hour.
+Some people add water, but what I recommend is to avoid adding water as much as possible since the chicken is going to simmer well in the juice of the onion.

 - Once cooked, remove the chicken and continue cooking the sauce; the liquids should evaporate to make it thick.
 Note that you should stir continuously and continue cooking always on low heat to avoid that your sauce attaches.